ecomfe/echarts-gl/README.md

 ECharts-X
 =======

 ECharts-X is an extension pack of [ECharts](http://echarts.baidu.com) providing globe visualization and 3D plots.
-Proudly presented by [ECharts](http://echarts.baidu.com/doc/about.html) team.
+Maintained by [ECharts](http://echarts.baidu.com/doc/about.html) team.

 It is built on top of Canvas library [ZRender](https://github.com/ecomfe/zrender) and WebGL graphic library [QTEK](https://github.com/pissang/qtek)。